WormChickenWizard/hikvision-xor-decrypter/README.md

 # Hikvision XOR Decrypter

+**FYI this script is soon going to be replaced.
+I am actively working on an all-encompassing utility that does all the steps listed below**

 Hikvision configuration files use two layers of encryption,

 It first XOR encrypts the configuration file then it proceed to encrypt it with aes 128-bit ecb encryption(electronic codebook).